Today, I’ll walk you through the top 8 Best OBD2 Scanners on the market.

 For just under the $100 mark, you’re getting every feature you could possibly need with a slick mobile app and a huge database of fixes for what’s wrong with your car.

-It not only diagnoses, it guides you through the next step of fixing your car.
+It not only diagnoses but also guides you through the next step of fixing your car.
 It does this through an intuitive interface that’s a pleasure to use.

 The whole package makes for an outstanding value.